alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 *Scenario 2: exception is caught and the message is redelivered to the queue for a number of times.*

-However, in this case, the message is posted back at the beginning of the queue, so the retry will happen only after all other messages have been consumed.
-A mixed strategy is implemented in the code below:
+The message is posted back at the beginning of the queue, so the retry will happen only after all other messages have been consumed.
+In order to keep track of the number of retries, a header is set in the properties which is decreased with each retry.
+After resubmitting the message back the the queue, the failed message is ACKed.
+When the resubmit count reaches 0, the message is rejected.
+If a dead letter queue is specified in the routing topology, the message is automatically directed by RabbitMQ to this queue.
+Otherwise it is silently dropped.

+A strategy that is mixing both approaches is implemented in the code below:

 ```csharp
 public override void HandleBasicDeliver(string consumerTag,